unrealwork/atsd-use-cases/USMortality/README.md

 LIMIT 10
 ```

-This next query is again for latest pneumonia and influenza and total readings for Boston, but with region code translated to region name using one of our Replacement Table.
+This next query is again for latest pneumonia and influenza and total readings for Boston, but with region code translated to region name using one of our Replacement Tables (as mentioned in the [step-by-step walk through](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/configuration.md)]).
 As a default, each region is listed
 by their corresponding number.
 In the case of Boston, it falls in region 1, which includes the states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 Recall that we created a replacement table in ATSD where
 we entered in region names for each region number.
 In this instance, region 1 is named **New-England**.
 Read more about [replacement tables here](https://github.com/axibase/atsd-docs/tree/master/api/sql#lookup).